S1r-Lanzelot/ApiFis/README.md

 docker-compose up
 ```

 _NOTE: I have noticed that the docker version compiles much more slowly and hot reload does not work.
 I have experienced this before with nextjs.
 Usually, I will run the front end on my host.
-This would be an area that I would need to investigate further._
+This would be an area that I would need to investigate further, it may be a next configuration update._

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the website.